FraunhoferIOSB/GreasePad/index.md

-# Win64 Binaries: Download and execution (Release 1.1.0)
+# Pre-compiled Win64 Binaries: Download and execution (Release 1.1.0)

 No installation procedue is provided.
 Instead, please perform the following steps: